aryaadinulfadlan/axum-restful-api/README.md

 - Sending email when user register, reset password, and "welcome" stage.
 - Combining Refresh Token + Access Token for better Authentication mechanism.
 - Role Permission approach for User Authorization mechanism.
-- Axum as web service framework.
+- Axum as a web service framework.
 - PostgreSQL as relational database.
 - Caching data using Redis (In-Memory database).
 - SQLX as the async SQL toolkit for Rust database interaction.